 Working in English and Spanish, Emergency Management Advisors (previously Seacom International Inc.), has conducted several hundred MEM and ICS courses internationally.

-Paul R. Clay is the author of the books Major Emergency Management and Incident Command System, both of which form part of the Offshore Emergency Management System (OEMS™) and Industrial Emergency Management System (IEMS™). © 1998 Paul R. Clay.
-All Rights Reserved.
+Paul R. Clay is the author of the books Major Emergency Management and Incident Command System, both of which form part of the Offshore Emergency Management System (OEMS™) and / or Industrial Emergency Management System (IEMS™).
+He has also authored:

 Give us a call, it may be the best thing you ever did.